YingjieSong1/EMS/README.md

-This project provides the EMS dataset, the benchmark results and the code of MSNet, which will be released after publication.
+This project provides the EMS dataset, the benchmark results and the code of MSNet, which will be promptly released after publication.